SkateLog Forum

 Kathie: How did they treat the condition?

-Lieve: Every day they injected me with Miacalcic (A NOTE FROM KATHIE: Miacalcic is a brand name for Calcitonin, a hormone that regulates the movement of calcium between the blood and bones).
+Lieve: Every day they injected me with Miacalcic (A NOTE FROM THE EDITORS: Miacalcic is a brand name for Calcitonin, a hormone that regulates the movement of calcium between the blood and bones).

 Kathie: How long does it usually take to cure Reflex Sympathetic Dystrophy Syndrome?